ahsansoftengineer/Micro/K8s/DOC/DOCS.md

 - - Massive amounts of (frequently manual) testing
 - Difficult to Scale
 - Locked in
-- - Technolgy terms
+- - Technology terms
 - - Intellectual property terms (an external party held the cards)

 #### Benefits of Microservices
 - Easier to change & deploy (small and decoupled)
 - Can be built using different technologies
-- Increated Organisational ownership and alignment (Outsourcing some of the project)
+- Increased Organizational ownership and alignment (Outsourcing some of the project)
 - Resilient: 1 Service can break the, others will continue to run
-- Scalable: you can scale out only the servicies you need to
+- Scalable: you can scale out only the services you need to
 - Built to be highly replaceable / swappable